Patient Education

 By the time the infant is 6 weeks of age, the Ortolani and Barlow test are no longer effective diagnostic tools because the soft tissues around the hip joint have tightened.

-As the infant grows the motion of the affected hip will become restricted.
+Diagnosis of CDH: Age 6 weeks to one year As the infant grows the motion of the affected hip will become restricted.
 That is, abduction will be limited.
 An x-ray is required to make a diagnosis at this stage.

-If the child is not treated before the age of 1 year, he or she will walk with a limp and leg abduction (doing the splits) will be restricted.
+Diagnosis of CDH: Age 1 year If the child is not treated before the age of 1 year, he or she will walk with a limp and leg abduction (doing the splits) will be restricted.
 The affected limb will also be shorter than the other.
 Although the child may appear disabled, pain is uncommon and limitations on leg function are slight.
 Once again, an x-ray is required to make the diagnosis.

-The untreated adult will walk with a limp, have legs of unequal length, will a limp, have legs unequal length, will experience fatigue when walking, and may feel pain.
+Diagnosis of CDH: Adult The untreated adult will walk with a limp, have legs of unequal length, will a limp, have legs unequal length, will experience fatigue when walking, and may feel pain.
 Again, an x-ray is useful for diagnosis.

+Where can advice be obtained?
 If your physician detects hip instability in your infant that does not resolve itself with in 5 days od detection, a referral should be made to an orthopaedic surgeon.
 The surgeon will check the findings, have an ultrasound test done, make a diagnosis, and begin treatment if it is required.

-The goal of treatment is to place the femoral head back into the acetabulum and keep it there until the structures surrounding the hip (muscles, ligaments, and tendons) become strong enough to hold joint together.
+Treatment for CDH The goal of treatment is to place the femoral head back into the acetabulum and keep it there until the structures surrounding the hip (muscles, ligaments, and tendons) become strong enough to hold joint together.

-For typical CDH, treatment consists of bracing and splinting.
+Method of treatment and results vary with the age of the child at the time of diagnosis.
+Generally, the younger the patient when diagnosed, the better prognosis.
+Both complexity of treatment and risk of complication tend to increase with age.
+Treatment for CDH: Age 0 to 6 month For typical CDH, treatment consists of bracing and splinting.
 Examples of equipment used include plastic-covered metal splints, abduction pillows, and cloth harnesses (N.B. triple diapers are not a reliable treatment method).
 Occasionally a spica cast may be used.
 A common treatment choice at this stage is the pavlik harness.
 Patients usually wear their treatment apparatus continuously for 2 to 4 months.
 After this period, a night splint may be used for 2 to 6 months to ensure that healing is complete.
 Treatment complication are rare for those with typical CDH in this age group.

+About 15% of patients are not successfully treated with the harness and may require traction followed by a cast.
+A few require an operation.
 For those with teratologic dislocation (a rare kind of stiff dislocation present before birth), treatment is more difficult.
 Muscle releases, traction, and open reduction (surgery) is often required.
 Surgery usually takes about 2 hours but varies with the complexity of the situation.
 The prognosis for normal joint development is poor.

-Treatment of the older infant with previously undetected CDH is more difficult.
+Treatment for CDH: Age 8 to 18 months Treatment of the older infant with previously undetected CDH is more difficult.
 Closed reduction (putting the hip back into the joint and holding it with a cast) can be attempted after a preliminary period of traction to stretch the tissues around the hip.
 Home traction may be required for 10 days to 3 weeks.

 Treatment for CDH: Age 18 month to 4 years